blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 ### Debugging newer generations

-With newer generation BMPs, there is a dedicated set of 0.05" (1.27mm) pin headers provided to allow connecting one BMP to another using a
-[1BitSquared JTAG SWD adaptor](https://1bitsquared.com/collections/accessories/products/jtag-swd-adapter)
-or the 5-pin variant of this which includes the ~RST signal too.
+With newer generation (v2.1 hardware and newer) BMPs, there is a dedicated set of 0.05" (1.27mm) pin headers provided to allow connecting one BMP to another using a [1BitSquared JTAG SWD adaptor](https://1bitsquared.com/collections/accessories/products/jtag-swd-adapter) or the 5-pin variant of this which includes the ~RST signal too.